hiamitabha/genai-bench/README.md

 The above is the result of one iteration.

 The following plot compares the Llama2-7B-chat model provided by Together AI and Anyscale.
-Data was collected on 2/5/2024 between 10AM and 12PM.
+Data was collected on 2/5/2024 between 10AM PST and 12PM PST.

 ![Comparison between Together AI and Anyscale](https://github.com/hiamitabha/genai-bench/blob/main/results/result-together_vs_anyscale_llama27b.png?raw=true)

 The following plot compares the Llama2-7B-chat model and Llama2-70B-chat model provided by Together AI.
-Data was collected on 2/5/2024 between 6PM and 8PM.
+Data was collected on 2/5/2024 between 6PM PST and 8PM PST.

 ![Comparison between Llama2-7B-chat vs Llama2-70B-chat at Together AI](https://raw.githubusercontent.com/hiamitabha/genai-bench/main/results/result-together_llama2_7b_vs_70b.png)